top of page

 The NM Environment Department has petitioned the EIB (Environmental Improvement Board) to adopt a state occupational heat standard.

-The hearing is scheduled to take place November 2025 (rescheduled from July 2025).
+The hearing is scheduled to take place May 4-8, 2026.

 Give Healthy Climate New Mexico and our partners a follow on socials to stay up-to-date on latest developments and calls to action!